-The Guillain-Barré syndrome is a neurological disorder in which the immune system of the body itself attacks part of the peripheral nervous system.
-Its exact cause is unknown, but it has been seen to sometimes occur after a viral infection, such as gastroenteritis or cold symptoms.
-It can affect any age and sex.
+Guillain-Barré syndrome is a neurological disorder in which our own body’s immune system attacks part of the peripheral nervous system.
+Its exact cause is unknown, but it has sometimes been seen to occur after a viral infection, such as gastroenteritis or a cold.
+It can affect people of any age and sex.

-As for the evolution of this disease, it is known that after the appearance of the first symptoms, the condition tends to worsen during about two weeks, reaching a phase of stability that is maintained between two and four weeks.
-Then, a phase of gradual recovery begins, which lasts for months.
+As for the evolution of Guillain-Barré, it is known that after the appearance of the first symptoms, the condition tends to worsen for about two weeks, reaching a stable phase that lasts between two and four weeks.
+Then a phase of gradual recovery begins, lasting for months.